With June 30 approaching, now is the time to ensure your superannuation strategies are up to date.

 Anyone making large superannuation contributions should exercise extreme care to avoid excess contribution penalties.
 Making sure you do not exceed the contribution caps will save you both money and time of dealing with excess contribution tax.

-Contributions are included in a financial year if they are received by your fund during that year.
+Contributions are included in a financial year if your fund receives them during that year.
 This means that they must be in the SMSF’s bank account by 30 June.
-With 30 June falling on a Sunday this year, it would be prudent to make your contributions by Wednesday 26 June to ensure they are received by your fund prior to the end of the financial year.

 Drawing superannuation pensions*